 It is common opinion that Hanauma Bay is the snorkeling center of Oahu, and judging solely by the crowds that’s obvious.
-Not that anyone is wrong or anything, but… Shark’s Cove is better.
+Not that anyone is wrong or anything, but… Shark’s Cove on North Shore Oahu is way better.

 While much smaller than Hanauma Bay, Shark’s Cove feels less crowded because it isn’t swamped with tourists.
 The fish are more abundant and more colorful than anywhere we’ve found.

 A six-minute walk will bring you to Three Tables Beach, another terrific place to snorkel.
 The beach is nice and offers shade.
 If you come to ahu and snorkeling is on your agenda, these two locations are some of the best things to do on Oahu.